LMOORS30/sqly/src/docs/documentation.md

 This attribute can be applied to both the struct and its fields, all of which are generated and evaluated with `AND` operators.

-Any field can be referenced any amount of times, including skipped fields, or not at all.
+Any field can be referenced any amount of times, including skipped and value fields, or not at all.

 ---
 ```